Google Analytics tags

 In the normally aspirated - non-turbo car an occasional plume of blue smoke can be observed at startup.
 Some say it is due to the boxer layout of the engine where some crankcase oil seeps past the rings as the car sits idle and burns at startup.
 Others suggest it is the result of oil fumes vented from the case/oil tank to the intake that has condensed on the inside of the intake manifold and is pulled into the engine at startup and burns.
 In any event, an occasional plume of blue smoke is normal for these cars.
 If it is a constant issue the oil fill level should be investigated also a higher viscosity oil can be considered in the absence of other gross running symptoms, I would not worry about it too much.

-• Switching to a heavier weight (20W-50W Multigrade) oil, preferably one with the higher zinc levels, > = 1000 PPM such as Mobil 1 FS X2 5W-50.
+• Switching to a heavier-weight oil, preferably one with higher zinc levels, > = 1000 PPM.
 I have come to understand this elevated zinc content reduces the scuffing of components in the valve train.

 • Verifying the oil filters used have the internal valving to limit the back-flow such as the Porsche branded Turbo specific filters, the valve can usually be observed through the oil passageway holes in the bottom of the filter.;